swcarpentry/training-course/_submissions/round-02/1/2012-11-14-mind-map-of-white-space-in-python.md

 tags:
   - Concept Map
 ---
 White space is a trivial but powerful concept in Python.
-It fits nicely into &#8220;a half-dozen boxes and arrows&#8221;, but can be a useful tool to getting scientist to thinking about the readability of their code.
+It fits nicely into "a half-dozen boxes and arrows", but can be a useful tool to getting scientist to thinking about the readability of their code.

 ### Mind Map